sidiousvic/sidious.pizza/about.md

 ## Early Life

-Born _Victor Rene Molina Rodriguez_, in the town of Santa Isabel, Chihuahua, in northern Mexico.
-Grew up in a working-class family, his father sold electric mining cable and mother taught at a public primary school.
-He has one younger brother.
+My name is Vic.  _Victor Rene Molina Rodriguez_, in the town of Santa Isabel, Chihuahua, in northern Mexico.
+I grew up in a working-class family, my father sold electric mining cable and mother taught at a public primary school.
+I have one younger brother who I love a lot.
+My mother used to say "we are rich in love." and "you need to live amongst wolves".
+My father used to say "get your shit off the entrance".

 ## Work